 Datasets were evaluated by statistical tests, i.e., Kolmogorow-Smirnow, Mann-Whitney, and t-test, and Spearman rank correlation coefficients using Prism 6 (GraphPad software; La Jolla, USA).
 Receiver operating characteristic (ROC) analyses and screening for variable combinations relied on the Excel-add-in Multibase 2015 (Numerical Dynamics) and Prism 6 software, respectively.

 Diabetes and control samples were classified by a decision tree algorithm using HbA1c, FPG, C-peptide, FPI, HOMA-IR, and HOMA2 %S (Supplementary Tables S5 to S10) in combination with each glycated peptide.
 The decision tree algorithm was implemented using Scikit-Learn (49).
 Accuracies were evaluated using nested 10-fold cross validation (50).
 The best feature set for classification was identified by a random forest-recursive feature elimination (RF-RFE) method (51) that was applied for all glycated peptides and clinical parameters, such as HbA1c, FPG, and BMI.
 Feature normalization and missing value imputation relied on the WEKA toolkit (52).
-The support vector machine was implemented using Scikit-Learn (49).
 Accuracies were evaluated using nested 10-fold cross validation (50).
 The k-means algorithm in Scikit-Learn (49) was applied to find subclasses in diabetic samples.
 The clustering stability score (53) and elbow criterion (54) were used to find the optimal number of subclass.
-Predictor screening test based on decision tree algorithm (to optimally bin the predictors) and Fisher exact test.
+Predictor screening test based on decision tree algorithm (to optimally bin the predictors) and Fisher exact test [citation].
 Positive (+) and negative (-) likelihood ratios (LR) were calculated as previously reported (55; 56).

 Results